Start a conversation

 Lake Titicaca is a fresh water lake located between Bolivia and Peru.
 It has a surface elevation of 3, 812m/ 12 507ft, and is arguably the highest navigable lake in the world.
 The communities of Copacabana Bolivia and Puno Peru are connected by this lake and have many customs and traditions in common.
 The lake comprises of 41 islands, some of which are densely populated.
 Locals regard it as a sacred living being and believe in its profound spiritual significance.

-Puno and Lake Titicaca is popular with tourist because of its rich experiential tourism.
-When traveling to Puno, you have the pleasure of staying in one of the islands and experiencing the day to day life of the locals first hand.
+Puno and Lake Titicaca is popular with tourist because of its rich wealth of tourism.
+When traveling to Puno, you should try and stay at one of the islands and experience the day to day life of the locals first hand.
 What makes this experience special is that the island residents still maintain a very unique and traditional way of life.
 Islands that people visit most include Uros Islands “The floating Islands”, Amantani Island and Taquile Island.
-We highly recommend doing a homestay during your stay in Puno.
+We highly recommend doing a homestay at one of the either floating or reed during your stay in Puno.

 How many days should you spend at Lake Titicaca?

 Ideally the perfect length of an enjoyable and stress free journey in the region is 2 or 3 days.
-The longer your stay the better chances you have to enjoy authentic connections with local culture.
-Of course, if you are short on time there are many great options for one to two day trips where you will have an interesting and memorable visit!
+The longer your stay the better chances you have to enjoy connections with local culture.
+If you are short on time there are many great options for one to two day trips where you will have an interesting visit!

 What are best things to do in the city of Puno?

-Puno is the largest city on Lake Titicaca.
-It’s a regional trading hub, and is also considered the capital of Peru’s folklore.
-You can always expect traditional festivals with dance and music that depict the strong folkloric culture of the region, year round.
-Below we list seldom visited places of interest around Puno, besides the islands.
+Puno is the largest city on the shores of Lake Titicaca.
+It’s a trading hub, also considered the capital of Peru’s folklore.
+Expect traditional festivals with dance and music with strong folkloric culture of the region.
+Below we list places of interest around Puno.

 What are best best things to do in the city of Puno - Orange Nation